 Portuguese brought staple Ingredients like Tomatoes, Potatoes, and Chili into the Indian cooking.

 Mithai (Sweets) are the heart and soul of Indian Celebration, and it is a ‘must-have’ item in the Thalis.
-Payasam is one of the favourite desserts in South India.
-It is also a tradition to serve Payasam in South Indian weddings.
+Payasam is one of the favorite desserts in South India.
+It is also a tradition to serve Payasam at South Indian weddings.